MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-115-Surety-Bond-Guarantee/subpart-C-Preferred-Surety-Bond-PSB-Guarantees/section-115.60.md

 (5) The rating or ranking designations assigned to the Surety by recognized authority.

 (b) *Admission of PSB Sureties.* A Surety admitted to the PSB program must execute a PSB Agreement before approving SBA guaranteed bonds.
 No SBA guarantee attaches to bonds approved before the D/SG or designee has countersigned the Agreement.
+For a period of nine months following admission to the PSB program, the Surety must obtain SBA's prior written approval before executing a bond greater than $2 million so that SBA may evaluate the Surety's performance in its underwriting and claims and recovery functions.
+At the end of this nine month period, SBA may in its discretion extend this period to allow SBA to further evaluate the Surety's performance.

 [61 FR 3271, Jan.
 31, 1996, as amended at 66 FR 30804, June 8, 2001; 72 FR 34600, June 25, 2007; 81 FR 23566, Apr.
-22, 2016]
+22, 2016; 82 FR 39502, Aug.
+21, 2017]